 - Coordinated stakeholder working groups.
 It is relevant to recognize which actors, intermediaries and agencies are the most involved and have the potential to drive innovation.
 Collaboration among all stakeholders is key for setting priorities and defining actions, and there is an opportunity for creating strategies for more systematic involvement.

-The safe utilization of the nutrients contained in sewage sludge is a clear example of how socio-technical and ecological systems are intertwined: the outcomes of the pharmaceutical industry have implications for agriculture, our food systems and the health of the environment.
+The safe utilization of the nutrients retained in sewage sludge is a clear example of how socio-technical and ecological systems are intertwined: the outcomes of the pharmaceutical or chemical industry have implications for agriculture, our food systems and the health of the environment.
 As such, systemic problems cannot reach sustainable solutions if efforts are restricted to disciplinary and professional silos working in isolation.
 Our first hackathon demonstrated the benefits of bringing together the most relevant actors from the local sewage sludge value chain in an attempt to set the base for further collaboration in the future.

 The SUDDEN Hackathons continue in May 2023 with the topic of consumer behavior.